ActionMesh: Animated 3D Mesh Generation with Temporal 3D Diffusion: Implementation details

-\paragraph{Temporal 3D autoencoder.} We train the temporal 3D autoencoder with the same optimization hyperparameters and bfloat16 mixed-precision setup as temporal 3D diffusion, using the identical corpus of $13{,}200$ animated object sequences.
+\paragraph{Temporal 3D autoencoder.} The temporal 3D autoencoder model follows the TripoSG~\citep{li2025triposg} backbone.
+It has 16 self-attention and 1 cross-attention DiT layers (8 heads, 1024 width).
+We train the temporal 3D autoencoder with the same optimization hyperparameters and bfloat16 mixed-precision setup as temporal 3D diffusion, using the identical corpus of $13{,}200$ animated object sequences.
 Training again operates on 16-frame clips: for each sequence, we provide the model with the deformed point cloud trajectory, where each point cloud contains XYZ coordinates and normals at keyframe $k$.
 In addition, we sample a source and a target timestep $(t_{\text{src}}, t_{\text{tgt}})$ uniformly between the first and last keyframe and extract a set of surface points by deforming randomly sampled mesh points from $t_{\text{src}}$ to $t_{\text{tgt}}$.
 The temporal 3D autoencoder is trained to regress these deformations from the input 3D latents on the keyframes, minimizing an $\ell_2$ loss between predicted and ground-truth positions.
 Unlike the temporal 3D diffusion stage, this training setup does not rely on latents from a temporally synchronized canonical point cloud: surface points can be re-sampled independently at each timestep, simplifying data preparation and decoupling the autoencoder from the canonical-deformation assumption.

-\paragraph{Quantitative evaluation.} Our quantitative benchmark is composed of 32 animated scenes from Objaverse~\citep{deitke_objaverse_2022,deitke_objaverse-xl_2023}, each comprising a textured, rigged mesh with a predefined animation sequence.
+\paragraph{Quantitative evaluation.} Our quantitative benchmark ActionBench is composed of 128 animated scenes from Objaverse~\citep{deitke_objaverse_2022,deitke_objaverse-xl_2023}, each comprising a textured, rigged mesh with a predefined animation sequence.
 For every scene we select the first $N = 16$ keyframes and render from a fixed camera with azimuth $70^\circ$.
 Each mesh is converted to a watertight representation and the animation is rigidly normalized to a canonical cube $[-1,1]^3$, yielding synchronized sequences ${\{\verts_k, \faces\}}_{k=1}^{N}$ and $\{{\img_k}\}_{k=1}^{N}$.

 Given watertight ground-truth meshes $\{\mesh_k\}_{k=1}^{N}$ and predicted meshes $\{\widehat{\mesh}_k\}_{k=1}^{N}$, we uniformly sample \(P = 100{,}000\) surface points from each mesh (area-weighted).
 Let $\pcs_k=\{\mathbf{x}_{k,i}\}_{i=1}^{P}\subset\RR^3$ and $\hat{\pcs}_k=\{\hat{\mathbf{x}}_{k,i}\}_{i=1}^{P}$ denote the sampled point sets.
 Prior to distance computation, we rigidly align predictions to the ground truth using Iterative Closest Point (ICP)~\citep{BeslICP}.
 We report two alignment protocols: \emph{ICP3D} (frame-wise), where for each $k$, we estimate $(\mathbf{r}_k, \mathbf{t}_k)\in SO(3)\times\RR^3$ that aligns $\hat{\pcs}_k$ to $\pcs_k$; and \emph{ICP4D} (sequence-wise), where we estimate $(\mathbf{r}_1,\mathbf{t}_1)$ on $k = 1$ and apply it to all frames giving $\{\mathbf{r}_1 \hat{\mathbf{x}}_{k,i}+\mathbf{t}_1\}_i$.
 We denote by $\bar{\pcs}_k^{\textrm{3D}}$ and $\bar{\pcs}_k^{\textrm{4D}}$ the aligned predictions under the chosen protocol.
 In practice, we use the gradient-based implementation of~\cite{monnier22unicorn} to align shapes with ICP.